 The Good: “My child, deny yourself and follow me and I shall set you free.
 I am the good and I am from the truth and the light.
 Never forget the way, the truth and the life.
 For only through Him can you have eternal life!

 Post-Innocent Aspiring Saint: “Oh Lord.
 I shall be actively good.
 My soul shall never rest until it finds peace in you.
 To rest is to rely on passive goodness which I no longer possess.
 Only through dying can I receive your eternal life in which my nature is reformed against yours.
 Only then can my soul rest.
 Only then can I once again have a pure nature that I don’t have to wrestle with.
 As a saint, goodness will flow from me both passively and actively.
-This is the only way to overcome the curse which follows from freedom and reap the blessing of freedom of the will you have given me, without biting the curse that follows.”
+This is the only way to reap the blessing of freedom which you have given me, without eating of the curse that persistently stalks its shadow.”

 The Good: “You have done well my child.
 Go and spread the good news so that we can all rejoice in goodness.
 Compromise not at the site of uninformed innocence or evil.
 Spread my news, the good news, indiscriminately to all who walk among you so that we can all rejoice forever.”